 Coping through the Bushfire Crisis

-Our thoughts are with everyone who has been impacted by the Perth fires and to those who have lost their homes.
+Our thoughts are with everyone who has been impacted by the recent fires and to those who have lost their homes.
 At times like this, it is important that we look out for each other.
 We want to be here for all Western Australians affected by the fires.
 Together we will get through this.

-Communities and individuals affected by a natural disaster like the Perth bushfires will be experiencing unfamiliar thoughts and emotions that may be difficult to process all at once.
+Communities and individuals affected by a natural disaster like bushfires will be experiencing unfamiliar thoughts and emotions that may be difficult to process all at once.
 It is key to know that any feelings you are experiencing are normal and valid.
 In going through such an ordeal, it can be difficult to cope with the practical, emotional, and physical impacts and Lifeline WA want to help you through this.

 According to Lifeline Australia, each phase in recovering from a bushfire brings its own challenges as the full implications of rebuilding are recognised and addressed.
 Media coverage or alerts about similar events can also trigger a heightened sense of anxiety that may be out of proportion to the immediate danger associated with them for you personally.